BrightspaceUI/testing/docs/migration-guide.md

 Again, the optional location parameter can be used to migrate a subset of tests.

-Commit the changes to the goldens, which will be limited to files being moved/renamed and the addition of `.vdiff` to the repo's `.gitignore`.
+Commit the changes, which will be limited to goldens being moved/renamed and the addition of `.vdiff` to the repo's `.gitignore`.

 Follow the instructions to get the new version of the [vdiff GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/vdiff) configured in the repository.
 Remember that for large repos both the old and new tests can be run together to enable a gradual migration.